RTP and Volatility

 • how often winnings fall out;

-• how large they are.
+• how big they are.

 HighRareLarge

-Strategists: Look for balance sheet - average volatility + high RTP.
+Strategists: Look for balance - average volatility + high RTP.

 Where to watch RTP and volatility?

-In the description of the game on the official websites of providers (NetEnt, Play'n GO, Pragmatic, etc.)
+In the description of the game on the official websites of providers (NetEnt, Play 'n GO, Pragmatic, etc.)

-In the paytable inside the slot itself
+In the paytable within the slot itself

-In online casino reviews and ratings
+In reviews and ratings of online casinos

 Result